See index to all the chapters for Putting Out the Planetary Fire

 - Create and enforce pedestrian-first policies.

-3: Make communities walkable by improving the first mile/last mile connection.
-Improving walkability citywide is largely determined by how well walkable spaces interact with other forms of activeor sustainable transportation.
+- Make communities walkable by improving the first mile/last mile connection.
+Improving walkability citywide is largely determined by how well walkable spaces interact with other forms of active or sustainable transportation.

 Investing in walkable cities, whether through allocating funds to pedestrian walkways or building affordable housing close to downtowns, also attracts diverse populations and creates jobs.
 Walking costs the city very little, unlike cars and even public transit.
-According to the Chicago Metropolitan Agency for Planning, 63 percent of millennials and 42 percent of boomers would like to live in a place where they don’t need a car.
-According to the National Association of Realtors, 62 percent of millennials prefer to live in a walkable community where a car is optional.
+According to the Chicago Metropolitan Agency for Planning, 63% of millennials and 42% of baby boomers would like to live in a place where they don’t need a car.
+According to the National Association of Realtors, 62% of millennials prefer to live in a walkable community where a car is optional.
 If cities seem less automobile-dependent, chances are they are more appealing to a range of ages.
 People also tend to spend more money in walkable cities, stimulating the local economy.

-In the U.S., biking is more popular out west — especially in dense urban areas, gentrified neighborhoods, and university/college locales — than in the east, except for places such as Chicago, Minneapolis and New York City.
+In the U.S., biking is more popular in the west — especially in dense urban areas, gentrified neighborhoods, and university/college locales — than in the east, except for places such as Chicago, Minneapolis, and New York City.
 One way to promote bicycling is bike sharing programs.
 Cycling is more popular in Europe.
-In Denmark, 16 percent of all trips — and 25 percent of trips less than 3 miles—are made by bike.
-Communities that support bicycling have spaces dedicated to parking bikes rather than cars, bike lanes have a clear presence and are well maintained, and “bicycle superhighways” connect nearby suburbs to main city centers.
+In Denmark, 16% of all trips — and 25% of trips less than 3 miles—are made by bike.
+Communities that support bicycling have spaces dedicated to parking bikes rather than cars, bike lanes have a clear presence and are well maintained, and “bicycle superhighways” connect nearby suburbs to city centers.

-China has been described as a bike kingdom but as their level of economic development increases, cars have been to squeeze out bikes.
+China has been described as a bike kingdom but as their level of economic development increases, cars have begun to squeeze out bikes.